input-output-hk/Alonzo-testnet/Alonzo-solutions/exercise1/community-contributions/Ex1-solution.md

 .
 ```

 **NOTE.-** Whenever there is an update to the testnet that implies updating the nodes, you should as well remove and update your socket and cli, repeating Step 4.

+**NOTE.-** The version information that is output will depend on the node tag.

 #### 5. Run a node